Port of Grimsby: Fish Docks (1857–)

-In the 21st century also known as Grimsby Dock East.

 The Fish Docks consist of a number of docks sharing common lock entrances, east of the Royal Dock, built and expanded in stages from the mid 19th century onwards.

 No.1 Dock (1857–)

 The first fishing dock (later No.1 Fish Dock) was authorised in late 1854, and the construction contract awarded to Sissons at £6,996; the dock was completed early 1856.
 It was constructed to the east of the Royal Dock, and incorporated the floodgates of the original cofferdam at lock gates.
 The dock's lock was 80 by 20 ft with a depth at high spring tides of 15.5 ft.
 As built the dock's sides were of chalkstone covered sloped clay at with a 1 in 3 rise, at the south side a 400 ft timber wharf was built, which was rail connected by a sunken line allowing direct loading of wagons from the wharf.
 A timber pier was built to the east of the dock's entrance.
 The dock was built at a cost of £12,000, with a water area of approximately 6 acre.

 The new dock opened in 1857.
 Fishermen were encouraged to move to the new port; the Grimsby Deep Sea Fishing Company had already been established (1854) for this purpose, backed by Great Central Railway, and later Great Northern Railway and Midland Railway.
 An ice house and worker's housing were also built in the 1850s to support the industry.

 The Fish Dock was extended in 1866; doubling the dock's area.
 A second lock and further quay space and warehousing were contracted to Logan and Hemingway, c.
 1871; the firm also received the contract for a graving dock, valued at £15,000 in 1872.
 The pier at the dock was lengthened in 1873.
 The lock and graving dock were operational by 1875.

 The fish market on the dock was destroyed by fire in June 1918.
 Contracts for new fish markets were awarded in 1919: one of £43,878 to A. Jackaman & Sons for work on the west side of the dock; and one of £13,113 to G.A.
 Pillatt & Son for the north side.
 Reconstruction of the northern end of the fish market on the west side of the dock was completed by January 1921.
 Reconstruction work on the fish market continued through 1922 to 1923.